IIM-Creative-Technology/devops-docker-juliendacosta-axelguillon/README.md

 # Stages

-ESLint is useful for identifying and reporting on patterns
+ESLint is useful for identifying and reporting on patterns found in ECMAScript/JavaScript code.

 Prettier is a code formatter supporting many languages